georgelyu/shtthesis/README.md

     ```bash
     tlmgr install shtthesis
     ```
-    If your distribution has already installed `shtthesis`, please update it to the latest version:
+    If your distribution already contains `shtthesis`, please update it to the latest version:
     ```bash
     tlmgr update shtthesis
     ```